agileproducts/a-dummy-academic-paper/index.md

 ## Introduction

 Parkruns are free, weekly, community events all around the world.
 The runs are 5km long and take place on a Saturday morning in parks and open spaces [1].
-Parkruns have been shown to have a postive impact on participants' health and wellbeing
+Parkruns have been shown to have a postive impact on participants' health and wellbeing, especially for male runners over 45 years of age.[2]

 ## Method

+The subject of the study began participating in his local parkrun in the autumn of 2021, shortly after the events resumed following the covid-19 pandemic.
+Runners sign up and receive a personalised bar code to print out.
+When they cross the line they are given a token with a different bar code.
+The two are scanned by a volunteer using a mobile device, and the finishing time of the runner is recorded on the parkrun website.
+The time is converted into a WMA age-grade score[3] based on the age and sex of the runner.
+The data from the subject's first 17 runs at his local event were downloaded from the website and studied.

 ## Results